Cruising the Rivieras of Italy, France, and Spain

 Day 4 — Marseilles for Aix-en-Provence

-Transfer by motor coach through picturesque countryside to the beautiful medieval city of Aix-en-Provence, located in the heart of France’s sun-drenched Provençal region and which perhaps captures best the quintessential élan of all that is Provence.
+This morning, enjoy the picturesque countryside to the beautiful medieval city of Aix-en-Provence, located in the heart of France’s sun-drenched Provençal region and which perhaps captures best the quintessential élan of all that is Provence.
 Explore Aix on a walking tour through the 17th-century Mazarin District and continue to Old Aix, where 17th- and 18th-century mansions and ornate fountains line the Cours Mirabeau.
 See the medieval-era Old Town Hall and St. Sauveur Cathedral, a national monument of France featuring Romanesque, Gothic, and Neo-Gothic elements from the 5th to 18th century.
-(B,D)

 Day 5 — Nice, Monte Carlo, Monaco

 One of the oldest human settlements in the world with archeological sites dating to the Lower Paleolithic period, Nice remains rich in its traditions and centuries-old culture.
 This capital of the Côte d’Azure is bursting with the colors that inspired Chagall and Matisse: the azure waters of the Mediterranean, terra cotta roofs, ocher and yellow houses, emerald green gardens, budding flower markets, and marbled tile squares of Baroque and French theaters.
-Visit the Musée Marc-Chagall, home to the largest collection of the artist’s works, including the 17-canvas Biblical Message, and stroll the outdoor flower market.
 Reboard the ship for lunch and cruise to Monte Carlo.

 The principality of Monaco’s dazzling historic district, Monte Carlo offers an intoxicating mixture of princely sights and intrigue and is famous for its Grand Casino.
 Admire the legendary belle-époque architecture and enjoy a walking tour on the historic Rock of Monaco.
-See the changing of the guards at the Prince’s Palace, home of Europe’s longest-reigning dynasty, and the neo-Romanesque Cathedral of St. Nicholas, where Princess Grace is interred.
+See the Prince’s Palace, home of Europe’s longest-reigning dynasty, and the neo-Romanesque Cathedral of St. Nicholas, where Princess Grace is interred.
 (B,L,D)